-INITIATIVE WEIGHTING % KPI WEIGHTED ASSESSMENT EXPENSE CONTROL Re-organisation of Fully Achieved - 100% CONTROL 30 investment team, other headcount and non-people expense savings.
-Has identified \$25 million in annualised run rate savings.
+INITIATIVE WEIGHTING KPI WEIGHTED ASSESSMENT Expense Control 30% Re-organisation of investment team, other headcount and non-people expense savings Fully Achieved - 100% Has identified \$25 million in annualised run rate savings.
 This savings target represents a 26% reduction in the Company's annualised half year expense base of approximately \$96 million.
-REMUNERATION REVISION Review market positioning by role.
-Fully Achieved - 100% (10) Link overall incentive pool Restructured the remuneration creation to revenue and profitability. arrangements for staff and implemented a series KPIs to drive performance and remuneration positioning. of changes in 2023/24.
+Remuneration Revision 10% Review market positioning by role Fully Achieved - 100% Link overall incentive pool creation to revenue and profitability Restructured the remuneration arrangements for staff and implemented a series of changes KPIs to drive performance and remuneration positioning in 2023/24.
 Re-positioned individual remuneration against market.
-Alignment of performance and financial year. market.
-"FUM DEFENCE" PLAN 25 Refresh explanation of investing with Platinum.
-Fully Achieved - 100% Engagement with 83% of Meet with key advisers to gain commitment to retain "at risk" clients with Platinum. the target population of >\$8bn in FUM.
-Over 60% indicated an intention to remain invested in Commitment of FUM retention by advisers.
-Platinum funds for the short to medium term.

-INITIATIVE WEIGHTING % КРІ WEIGHTED ASSESSMENT INVESTMENT PERFORMANCE 25 Complete analysis fund by fund in order to make recommendations as they relate to: Product positioning Philosophy Team quality Process and risk management Performance expectations Partially Achieved - 80% While immediate past investment performance remains below expectations, the majority of the goals under this performance assessment for the CEO was around establishing management and infrastructure to secure ongoing superior performance in the future, and the CEO's results in this regard have been very pleasing.
-NEW PRODUCT DISCOVERY 100 Review existing product opportunities.
-Examine adjacent product opportunities.
-Fully Achieved - 100% Closure of sub-scale funds undertaken and new partnerships for expanding revenue opportunities is underway.
-OVERALL 100% 95% ACHIEVEMENT
+Alignment of performance and financial year.
+"FUM Defence" Plan 25% Refresh explanation of investing with Platinum Fully Achieved - 100% Meet with key advisers to gain commitment to retain "at risk" clients with Platinum Engagement with 83% of the target population of >\$8bn in FUM.
+Over 60% indicated an Commitment of FUM retention by advisers intention to remain invested in Platinum funds for the short to medium term.
+Investment Performance 25% Complete analysis fund by fund in order to make recommendations as they relate to: Partially Achieved - 80% Product positioning Philosophy Team quality Process and risk management Performance expectations While immediate past investment performance remains below expectations, the majority of the goals under this performance assessment for the CEO was around establishing management and infrastructure to secure ongoing superior performance in the future, and the CEO's results in this regard have been very pleasing New Product Discovery 10% Review existing product opportunities Fully Achieved - 100% Examine adjacent product opportunities Closure of sub-scale funds undertaken and new partnerships for expanding revenue opportunities is underway.
+Overall 100% 95% achievement c) EXECUTIVE KMP REMUNERATION OUTCOMES FOR FY2023/24